File Checksums: How to Protect From Corrupted Downloads

 If your calculated checksum doesn't match the official one:

-- Use a different browser or download manager — some browsers have download bugs
+- Try a different browser or download manager (some have known download bugs)

-- Scan for malware — if multiple downloads fail, your system might be compromised
+- If multiple downloads keep failing, scan for malware.
+Your system might be compromised

 If downloads consistently fail, try a wired connection or a different network entirely.

-Checksums verify integrity (the file wasn't changed), but not authenticity (who created it).
-Digital signatures provide both—they're checksums encrypted with the publisher's private key.
+Checksums verify integrity (the file wasn't changed) but not authenticity (who created it).
+Digital signatures give you both.
+They're checksums encrypted with the publisher's private key.

 Many software projects offer both.
-If available, verify the digital signature first, as it's more secure.
-Checksums alone are still valuable when signatures aren't provided or are too complex to verify.
+If available, verify the digital signature first since it's more secure.
+Checksums alone are still useful when signatures aren't provided or are too complex to verify.